-The intervening years have produced a revamped website , a new logo, and many new safaris, including an exciting flyover of World War II aircraft in 2015, food and fireworks, silent drill team, and “House of Cards” safaris, a Paris on the Potomac excursion, and several safaris at George Washington’s Mount Vernon, a visit to the Embassy of Italy, snowfaris (in the snow!), pillow fights, snowball fights, nature safaris capturing eagles, snow geese and wolves, safaris at the National Gallery of Art and many other museums and local cathedrals, safaris at Reagan Washington National Airport and at the Willard Hotel as well as private tutoring.
-Those years have also seen dozens of 5-star reviews for WPS on Trip Advisor, Viator and Google. and the awarding of Trip Advisor Certificates of Excellence to WPS every year since 2013.
+The intervening years have produced a revamped website, a new logo, and many new safaris, including an exciting flyover of World War II aircraft in 2015, food and fireworks, silent drill team, and “Iconss of Capitol Hill” safaris, a Paris on the Potomac excursion, and several safaris at George Washington’s Mount Vernon, a visit to the Embassy of Italy, snowfaris (in the snow!), pillow fights, snowball fights, nature safaris capturing eagles, snow geese and wolves, safaris at the National Gallery of Art and many other museums and local cathedrals, safaris at Reagan Washington National Airport and at the Willard Hotel as well as private tutoring.
+Those years have also seen dozens of 5-star reviews for WPS on Trip Advisor, Viator and Google, and the awarding of Trip Advisor Certificates of Excellence to WPS every year since 2013.

-2017 saw the organization’s first international cruise ship photo workshop, from Baltimore to the Bahamas , and another photo cruise planned for 2018 from Paris to Normandy and in 2019 from Amsterdam to Basel on Viking River Cruises!
+2017 saw the organization’s first international cruise ship photo workshop, from Baltimore to the Bahamas, and has photo cruises planned for 2018 from Paris to Normandy and in 2019 from Amsterdam to Basel on Viking River Cruises!